 LEONA™ 14G30 polyamide resin

-Asahi Kasei’s LEONA™ polyamide resins are engineering plastics featuring high strength, high rigidity, high heat resistance, and outstanding chemical resistance.
-These materials may be further strengthened by reinforcing them with glass fibers or similar fillers, which improves their strength, rigidity, durability, and dimensional stability.
+Asahi Kasei’s LEONA™ polyamide resin is an engineering plastics featuring high strength, high rigidity, high heat resistance, and outstanding chemical resistance.
+These materials may be further strengthened by reinforcing them with glass fibers or similar fillers, improving their strength, rigidity, durability, and dimensional stability.

 As one example, LEONA™ 14G30 is a material with a proven track record of successful adoption for valves in thermal management systems.
 To help our customers take full advantage of the superior physical properties of this material—including its high strength, resistance to long-life coolants, and excellent laser-welding and laser-marking characteristics—Asahi Kasei offers extensive technical support services: our experienced engineers work together with customers to accelerate product development and achieve innovative solutions.

 Materials for cooling-system pipes with excellent resistance to hydrolysis, calcium chloride, and long-life coolants (LLC)

 Asahi Kasei offers a variety of materials and processing techniques for pipes used for various purposes.
 Pipes are typically made from metals (such as aluminum alloys) or from metals in combination with rubber materials.
 Replacing these metals with resin materials yields lighter-weight products at lower cost.

 Below, we review some common techniques for forming materials into pipes.